mdaemon-technologies/intranet-integration/Readme.md

 Possible `response` values:

-#### User is authenticated, set the session cookie and redirect to the webmail page /webmail/mail
+#### User is authenticated, set the session and redirect to the webmail page /webmail/mail
 ```
   {
     "authed": true,